 The primary objective in this step is to determine the following aspects and make these more effective by utilizing SEO

 Initial setup & technical audit

-After we become familiarized with your industry and products/services that you offer we will start with a technical audit of your site.
-We examine the whole infrastructure of the website to ensure that all of the various elements of the site are running correctly.
+After we become familiar with your industry and the products/services you offer, we will start with a technical audit of your site.
+We examine the website’s whole infrastructure to ensure that all of the various elements of the site are running correctly.

 The preliminary steps include the following tasks

-- Analysis of on-page elements.
-These are the internal site elements which are exclusively under our control, as opposed to external off-page elements
+Analysis of on-page elements.
+These are the internal site elements that are exclusively under our control, as opposed to external off-page elements.

 Other factors that should be taken into consideration include